umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 The error means that two (or more) `.uda` files have been created for the same entity.
 The `.uda` files contain schema data for each of your entities e.g Document Types, Templates, Macros, Dictionary Items, Data types etc (for a full list of these entities see [What are UDA files?](../../Setup/Power-Tools/Generating-UDA-files/#what-are-uda-files)).

-In this example there are two `.uda` files who share the same alias which leads to a conflict: it is impossible for Deploy to know which is the "correct" file, so it gives up and sends an error back.
+In this example there are two `.uda` files who share the same alias which leads to a conflict: it is impossible for Deploy to know which of the files to use, so it gives up and sends an error back.

 :::note
 Does the collision error involve **Dictionary items**?